-#WorkNoChildsBusiness - a collective call against child labour labour and to let them enjoy their right to education and a childhood.
+Save the Children presented a non-paper to the Ministry of Women and Child Development for strengthening the Juvenile Justice Act (JJ Act).
+The labour and to let them enjoy their right to education and a childhood.
 The alliance identified five sectors with a high incidence of child labour: garment, textiles and footwear, gold and mining, natural stones, cocoa and the informal sector including domestic and agricultural work.
 The alliance joined forces with communities, schools, governments, civil society organisations, trade unions and private actors, bringing sustainable solutions to children and their families.